fluxbb/converter/README.md

 FluxBB converter tool

 ## Supported forums
- - Invision Power Board 3.2
+- IP.Board 3.2
+- miniBB 3.0
 - MyBB 1
 - PHP Fusion 7
- - PhpBB 3.0
+- phpBB 3.0
 - SMF 1.1
 - SMF 2
 - vBulletin 4.1
 - Merge FluxBB - merge two fluxbb installations into one database.
 Categories, forums, topics and posts are added to the current database and the users are merged from the both installations.

-**Note**: Because FluxBB is a fork of PunBB you are able to convert from PunBB 1.2, 1.3 and 1.4 by following the [upgrading process](http://fluxbb.org/downloads/upgrade.html)
+**Note**: Because FluxBB is a fork of PunBB you are able to convert from PunBB 1.2, 1.3 and 1.4 by following the [upgrading process](http://fluxbb.org/downloads/upgrade.html).

 ## Notes
-- All FluxBB tables are dumped.
+- All FluxBB tables are dumped (not applicable to Merge FluxBB converter)
 - MAKE BACKUP BEFORE USING THIS CONVERTER!
-- The passwords in some forums are NOT converted due to differences in password storing between the forums.

 ## Installation instructions
 - Install FluxBB on the server (example: http://example.com/fluxbb/).
 - Create a subdirectory in the FluxBB directory (example name: "converter").
 - Put all files from the converter zipfile in that directory.
 - Go to the converter page (http://example.com/fluxbb/converter/).
 - Choose which forum software you want to convert from.
 - Enter database connection information
 - Press 'Start converter'.
 - When the converter is done, remove the converter files.
 - Done!
 You're now ready to use FluxBB!

 ## Running from command line